Relational Object-Centric Actor-Critic: Relational Object-Centric Actor-Critic

 \subsection{Training}

-The SLATE model is pre-trained separately on the data set of trajectories collected with a uniform random policy.
-Following the original paper \cite{singh2022illiterate}, we apply decay on the dVAE temperature $\tau$ from 1.0 to 0.1 and a learning rate warm-up for the parameters of the slot-attention encoder and the transformer at the start of the training.
+The SLATE model is pre-trained on the data set of trajectories collected with a uniform random policy (300K observations for Shapes2D tasks and 1M observations for the Object Reaching task).
+Following the original paper \citep{singh2022illiterate}, we apply decay on the dVAE temperature $\tau$ from 1.0 to 0.1 and a learning rate warm-up for the parameters of the slot-attention encoder and the transformer at the start of the training.
+After pre-training, we keep the parameters of the SLATE model frozen.

-To train the models we use SAC objectives (\ref{eq:sac_critic_objective}, \ref{eq:sac_actor_objective_continuous}, \ref{eq:sac_temperature_continuous}) for continuous action spaces and SACD objectives (\ref{eq:sac_critic_objective}, \ref{eq:sac_actor_objective_discrete}, \ref{eq:sac_temperature_discrete}) for discrete ones.
-For both scenarios, double Q-network architecture is used.
+To train all the other components of ROCA we use SAC objectives (\ref{eq:sac_critic_objective}, \ref{eq:sac_actor_objective}, \ref{eq:sac_temperature_continuous}).
+For both continuous and discrete environments, a conventional double Q-network architecture is used in the critic module.
 Additionally, we use the data sampled from the replay buffer to train the world model components.
 The transition model is trained using the mean squared error loss function to minimize the prediction error of the object representations for the next state, given the action.
 The reward model is trained using the mean squared error loss function with environmental rewards $r_t$ as targets.

 In total, we use four optimizers.
 The temperature parameter, the actor, and the value model use individual optimizers.
 The transition and reward models share the world model optimizer.

 Due to the stochastic nature of the SLATE model, object-centric representation can shuffle at each step.
 To enforce the order of object representation during the world model objective (\ref{eq:wm_objective}) optimization, we pre-initialize the slots of the SLATE model for the next state $\boldsymbol{z}_{t+1}$ with the current values $\boldsymbol{z}_{t}$.